keith-kurak/app-release-checklist/README.md

 - [ ] Run `npx expo export --platform web` to build your web project
 - [ ] Run `npx eas-cli deploy --prod` to deploy to web.

+### Optional
+- [ ] Consider integrating [EAS Update](https://docs.expo.dev/eas-update/introduction/) so you can make many bugfixes without resubmitting to the stores.

-## 3. Get your image assets in order
+## 3. Get your assets and copy in order
-_You'll need a handful of images while filling out your store listing.
+_You'll need a handful of images and some text while filling out your store listing.
 Let's make them now._

 ### Screenshots
 _Recommendation: Use https://app-mockup.com/ (free) to create the correct sized screenshots with borders/designs, so you can use any device's screenshots when making them_